George Brodrick, 5th Viscount Midleton

 George Alan Brodrick, 5th Viscount Midleton (10 June 1806 – 1 November 1848) was a British nobleman.

 The son of George Brodrick, 4th Viscount Midleton and Maria Benyon, he succeeded to the peerage in 1836.
 He was educated at Eton College.
 He married Ellen Griffiths in 1833.

-He engaged the leading English architect, Decimus Burton, to make improvements in the streetscape of Cobh, Co.
-Cork.
+He engaged the English architect, Decimus Burton, to make improvements in the streetscape of Cobh, County Cork.

-His death was attributed to intentional charcoal inhalation.
+His death, in November 1848, was attributed to intentional charcoal inhalation.